Introduction to Patterns of Power

 It is reasonable to seek acceptability in the governance of any society.
 It is a way of measuring its quality, not a prescription for how it should be achieved.
 This concept is described more fully in the next chapter, which also describes how it relates to the work of some political philosophers.
 This book’s approach is more pragmatic than philosophical though, seeking to identify what benefits people in practice.

 The project’s website is at https://www.patternsofpower.org/.
-It contains the current and previous book contents, further analysis on some complex topics, and a blog.
+It contains the current and previous book contents, and further analysis on some complex topics in blog posts.

 Recognising the broad scope of the Patterns of Power project, the pattern descriptions are stored in layers so that one can choose how much detail to engage with at any one time.
 This is explained in the next section, on chapter structures, which also explains the hierarchical section numbering in the books.